About the Qualifications

 The NZSIA / SBINZ Level One Certifications are entry-level instructors’ qualifications, aimed at people interested in joining the snowsports industry.
 A Level One Ski or Snowboard Instructor is certified to teach beginner and novice levels.

-The four-day exam (five days for snowboard) includes teaching adults and children from first time to first turns on beginner terrain, the teaching model and learning process, class handling and safety, skier/rider analysis, guest service elements, technical information and demonstrating.
+The five-day exam includes teaching adults and children from first time to first turns on beginner terrain, the teaching model and learning process, class handling and safety, skier/rider analysis, guest service elements, technical information and demonstrating.

 To achieve this qualification ski candidates should be advanced-parallel skiers on all groomed terrain plus easy off-piste.
 Snowboard candidates must be able to ride all blue groomed terrain with good form and using an efficient blend of movements.

 Both ski and snowboard candidates must be able to present a strong lesson – the Level One is designed to be a teaching qualification!

 Level Two Certifications